• Skip to primary navigation

 Jump to Recipe Print Recipe

 "Rabbit is a very lean, high-protein meat that is easily digested.
-This recipe for Non-Traditional Rabbit Curry stews the rabbit in a highly flavored combination of Indian and Thai curries turning the meat into a lovely, fall off the bone tender, mouthfuls of deliciousness.
+This recipe for Non-Traditional Rabbit Curry stews the rabbit in a highly flavored combination of Indian and Thai curries turning the meat into a lovely, fall-off-the-bone tender, mouthfuls of deliciousness.
 You can, of course, use chicken in place of the rabbit."

 Non-Traditional Rabbit Curry being stewed in a pot.